 How should CISOs think about using data?

 Security teams have been analyzing audit logs to detect and respond to intrusion attempts for decades.
 All along, IT and other business functions have been rapidly adopting more systems and platforms, which translates into an exponential increase in logs for the security team to monitor.
 To effectively deliver on their mandate, today’s security operations teams must use SIEM technology to identify investigation-worthy events, leverage machine learning to identify anomalies and SOAR solutions to optimize human analyst bandwidth and shrink response time.
 In addition, security teams should use data analytics to improve the performance of every other program within the function.
-In application security for example, security teams can use case data to derive actionable insights such as a particular engineering team needing secure coding training or a category of vulnerabilities being identified principally by bug bounty researchers rather than the in-house application security function.
+In application security (AppSec) for example, security teams can use case data to derive actionable insights such as a particular engineering team needing secure coding training or a category of vulnerabilities being identified principally by bug bounty researchers rather than the in-house application security function.